Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Who owns IP rights created by employees during the course of their employment?

-Intellectual property created by employees in the course of their employment can belong to the employer or employee inventor.
-The employee inventor can assign rights to his or her employer, depending on the nature of the IP right.
-For patents, the right to register belongs to the employee.
-This right can be assigned to the employer in return for reasonable compensation (a bill has been submitted to the National Diet that would allow employers to own a patent directly, although compensation would still be required).
-Compensation amounts (often nominal compared to the huge profits that can be derived from the invention) can be a source of dispute; thus, in-house remuneration rules should be established in advance.
+Intellectual property created by employees in the course of their employment generally belongs to the employer.
+For patents, the right to register belongs to the employer following a recent revision to the Patent Act.
+Compensation payable to an employee inventor (often nominal compared to the huge profits that can be derived from the invention) can be a source of dispute; thus, in-house remuneration rules should be established in advance.

 What types of restrictive covenants are recognised and enforceable?

 Non-compete, non-poaching and confidentiality agreements are generally recognised and enforceable.
 Criminal penalties apply under the Unfair Competition Prevention Law in order to punish the disclosure of trade secrets by employees and officers.
+Effective from January 1 2016, amendments to the Unfair Competition Prevention Law generally broaden the scope of claims and remedies available to claimants and increase the maximum fine payable for trade secrets misappropriation.
 Although no express statutory rules govern confidential information, employees are bound by a general duty of good faith and a duty not to disclose the employer's confidential information; however, the extent of these duties is unclear.

 Are there any special rules on non-competes for particular classes of employee?